 Curriculum and Learning Subjects: For both, target group 1 and 2, the class teacher is in charge to organize the scenario.
 Therefore, it doesn't necessarily have to be set within the curriculum.
-For other curricula, the activity might fit best in:

-- Conflict management

-- Personality Development

-- Ethics

-- Communication

-- Religious Education

-- Sports

-Pedagocical Method: We suggest to play the game "Tatzlwurm" ("millipede").
-It works as such:

-- □ Two by two children bind their legs together with scarfs or sports warps.
-They walk from one side to the other. - Now they bind together two groups by two so that there are four people walking as one team. - Whenever one student falls down, all students have to return to the starting line and start again. - Next step is that groups of eight bind themselves together and walk the same distance. - Next step is that groups of sixteen bind themselves together and walk the same distance. - □ In the end the whole class is bound together as one group. - □ They stand up in a line again and now walk as a whole group from the start line to the finish line, where they have to turn around and run back to the starting line. - □ The aim is to reach both, the finish as well as the starting line collaboratively (the don't necessarily have to stay in an upright position creativity is part of the game!).
-The main challenge lies in turning around as a whole group at the finish line.

-Important note: This activity is NOT based on competition!
-Speed, time limits etc. are not necessary and do not count (even though students often intend to put pressure on themselves).
+For other curricula, the activity might fit best in: □ Conflict management □ Personality Development □ Ethics □ Communication □ Religious Education □ Sports Scen ario Framework Pedag as suc gocical Method: We suggest to play the game "Tatzlwurm" ("millipede").
+It works Two by two children bind their legs together with scarfs or sports warps.
+They walk from one side to the other.
+Now they bind together two groups by two so that there are four people walking as one team.
+Whenever one student falls down, all students have to return to the starting line and start again.
+Next step is that groups of eight bind themselves together and walk the same distance.
+Next step is that groups of sixteen bind themselves together and walk the same distance.
+In the end the whole class is bound together as one group.
+They stand up in a line again and now walk as a whole group from the start line to the finish line, where they have to turn around and run back to the starting line.
+The aim is to reach both, the finish as well as the starting line collaboratively (the don't necessarily have to stay in an upright position - creativity is part of the game!).
+The main challenge lies in turning around as a whole group at the finish line. • ant note: This activity is NOT based on competition!
+Speed, time limits etc. are cessary and do not count (even though students often intend to put pressure on elves).
+Softwa are and Materials: No software and no digital media needed.